 The COVID-19 pandemic reduced the utilization of health care services, similarly to the phenomena reported in previous epidemic outbreaks, like SARS1, MERS2, and Ebola3.
 In the current pandemic, studies have shown a decrease in the frequency of different interventions like surgeries (electives or not) and hospital admissions, including specific time-sensitive conditions, such as acute coronary syndrome4,5, myocardial infarctions6,7, stroke8-11 and cancer12-17

-Although it has been largely studied that gender impacts access to healthcare18,19,20, gender and sex differences in access to healthcare have been scarcely examined during the COVID-19 pandemic.
-While most studies have not explored heterogeneity by gender4,9-15, some studies that examine differences by sex on acute coronary syndrome5,6 and stroke8 have not found relevant disparities.
+Although it has been largely studied that gender impacts access to healthcare18-20, gender differences in access to healthcare have been scarcely examined during the COVID-19 pandemic.
+While most studies have not explored heterogeneity by gender4,9-15, some studies that examine differences between men and women on acute coronary syndrome5,6 and stroke8 have not found relevant disparities.
 Only one study was done in Latin America and did not explore gender differences11.
-To the best of our knowledge, a single research explored access differences in cancer care by sex during a pandemic.
+To the best of our knowledge, a single research explored access differences in cancer care by gender during the pandemic.
 The authors did not identify any relevant differences, although the more considerable decrease was for breast cancer17.

 Gender has been proposed as a structural determinant of health, as gender norms shape social stratification, health-related exposures and behaviors, healthcare access, health systems, and health research21.
 Nevertheless, the response to outbreaks has been usually devoid of a gender perspective, limiting the effectiveness of the public health response22,23.
-Sex refers to the biological differences between men, women and intersex.
-These biological differences between sexes can produce differential vulnerability to infectious diseases.
-For example, for COVID-19, some sex-specific mechanisms have been suggested as a relevant factor for worse disease outcomes in males, such as hormone-regulated expression of genes or immune response24.

-Gender norms and stratification could influence social and economic outcomes, which in turn could impact access to health care25.
-First, evidence has demonstrated that school closure and mandatory confinement has increased caregiving responsibilities in families, which traditionally fall on women, producing significant disruption in their daily lives compared with men26.
-Second, as there is a general reduction in the availability of health services, gender bias that usually affects access for women, especially to cardiovascular diseases, may increase27.
+Gender norms and stratification influence social and economic outcomes, which in turn could impact access to health care24.
+First, evidence has demonstrated that school closure and mandatory confinement have increased caregiving responsibilities in families, which traditionally fall on women, producing significant disruption in their daily lives compared with men25.
+Second, as there is a general reduction in the availability of health services, gender bias that usually affects access for women, especially to cardiovascular diseases, may increase26.
 Finally, during the pandemic, employment was impacted, and many people suffered income reduction.
-As women are overrepresented in informal jobs, they experienced higher unemployment rates and a more significant reduction in working hours and salaries compared with men during the pandemic in different contexts28,29.
-Also, COVID-19 has increased levels of gender violence, and reproductive health is usually not prioritized during emergencies25, potentially reducing access to relevant diagnostic services such as smear test for cervical cancer.
-Furthermore, it is important to consider in this framework the intersections that each of these areas has with other conditions such as age, socioeconomic level, ethnic background, migration status, and others, which may modify their implications30.
+As women are overrepresented in informal jobs, they experienced higher unemployment rates and a more significant reduction in working hours and salaries compared with men during the pandemic in different contexts27,28.
+Also, COVID-19 has increased levels of gender violence, and reproductive health is usually not prioritized during emergencies24, potentially reducing access to relevant diagnostic services such as smear tests for cervical cancer.
+Furthermore, it is important to consider in this framework the intersections that each of these areas has with other conditions such as age, socioeconomic level, ethnic background, migration status, and others, which may modify their implications29.